bomaidea/courses/course0-shell/course0.md

 The shell is the CLI (Command Line Interface), it works with command.
 For open it you must to search in your computer for `Terminal`, and open it.

+In this guide we are not going to describe all UNIX commands, just the foundamental, because there are too much of them.
+If you need any reference, you can look in the help of the program, or in the UNIX manual (you can access it with `man <command name>` and also there is Internet, where you chan find everithng, the first thing you must to learn is to search on internet; it is full of guides and manuals.

 ## set 0 - how looks

 The shell looks like this: